weesvisje/docs/docs/guides/kafka/4-producers.md

 }
 ```

 This should signal you to call our HTTP RPC API endpoint to query using the transaction_id to catch your system up.
-Use the `txn_id` as part of the `X-HYDRA-TXN-ID`.
+Use the `txn_id` as part of the `X-DITTO-TXN-ID`.

 ## MirrorMaker2